Mohosin999/Express-101/README.md

 --save-dev ( sort form is '-D' )

-This is not a dependency of the project, it is my or developer dependency.
+This is not a dependency of the project, it is developer dependency.
 That's why we use "-D" for developer dependency.
-It'll save as dev dependency. jokhon production build kora hobe, tokhon dev dependency gulo ke bad dewa hobe file size small korar jonne. sekhane dorkar hobe only application dependecy
+It'll save as dev dependency.
+When the production build is done, dev dependencies will be removed to reduce the file size.
+There will only be application dependencies required.

 Add a new script inside package.json file ( "dev" is added ).